Really Great Superdiner Food.

 The Standard Diner is neither standard nor a diner.
 But you already knew that.
 The food is a gastronomic delight — a young chef’s collection of inventions loosely based on typical diner fare.
 Vive la différence.
-It is served in the beautifully constructed and appointed interior of what was originally the Caruthers & Maudlin classic car dealership built in 1938 along Route 66.
+It is served in the beautifully constructed and a hip built in 1938 along Route 66.
 No cars here now, just incredible food.
-Would you believe Meat Loaf that is better than Pâté served in many French restaurants and bistros?
+Would you believe Meat Loaf that is better than Pâté served in many French restaurants and bistros?ppointed interior of what was originally the Caruthers & Maudlin classic car dealers

 Festive atmosphere with perfect service, this was surely among the finest brunches I have had.
 Anyplace.
 Watch for these festive day events, and get over there.
 Early.

 Standard Diner is part of the outstanding Matt DiGregory empire, along with Range and Gregorio’s Italian Kitchen.